Sisterhood Is Global Institute

 The Sisterhood Is Global Institute (SIGI) is an international non-governmental organization.
 For almost three decades, SIGI has been a consultant to the United Nations.

 SIGI was founded in 1984 by Robin Morgan and Simone de Beauvoir.
 A spinoff of "Sisterhood Is Global", SIGI was the "first international feminist think tank".

+Frontline Women's Fund was founded in 2011 by Jessica Neuwirth with co-conveners Gloria Steinem and former UN High Commissioner for Human Rights Navi Pillay.
+In 2015 it was integrated into the Sisterhood Is Global Institute.